 We all want to enjoy a workspace that’s attractive and provides a space of natural beauty.
 By choosing to landscape with native Australian species, you’ll not only be attracting native birds, you’ll be saving valuable water.

 Be sure to only water your lawn the recommended amount of time, and remember there are watering rosters in place for the entire State.
-If you’re not sure which days your roster fall on you can check those here.

 Take your water saving measures to the next level by investing in an automated, reticulated watering system for impeccable accuracy, particularly during the summer months.